novoisland/icmp_win32/README.md

 - The sender program do not require privilege, as it does not create raw socket, however the receiver program may still need privilege for windows 7 or earlier.

 ## Build
-Download the win32 tcc from [here](https://bellard.org/tcc/) and the full winapi package, extract them into same directory.
+Download the win32 Tiny C Compiler (TCC) from [here](https://bellard.org/tcc/) and the full winapi package, extract them into same directory.

 export library def file